Above: UIS Instructor Mary-Sheila Tracy instructs middle-school girls in creating robotic bugs, part of the Horace Mann-sponsored Girl Tech at UIS

-This year, on June 14 and 15, over 30 7th, 8th, and 9th grade girls gathered at UIS for the Computer Science Department's annual Girl Tech.
+This year, on June 14 and 15, more than 30 7th, 8th, and 9th grade girls gathered at UIS for the Computer Science Department’s annual Girl Tech.

 As it has in the past, Horace Mann gave a gift in support of this valuable educational experience for girls.